Kelly Osbourne

-Kelly Michelle Lee Osbourne (born 27 October 1984) is a British television personality, singer, actress, and fashion designer.
-She is the daughter of Ozzy and Sharon Osbourne and came to prominence while appearing on the reality show The Osbournes (2002–2005) with her family, which won a 2002 Emmy Award for Outstanding Reality Program.
-Her other television work includes hosting Project Catwalk (2007–2008) and Fashion Police (2010–2015), competing on the ninth season of Dancing with the Stars (2009), and judging on Project Runway Junior (2015–2017) and Australia's Got Talent (2016).
+Kelly Michelle Lee Osbourne (born 27 October 1984) is an English television personality, singer, actress, and fashion designer.
+She came to prominence while appearing on the reality show The Osbournes (2002–2005) with her family, which won a 2002 Emmy Award for Outstanding Reality Program.
+She is the daughter of late heavy-metal musician Ozzy Osbourne and television personality Sharon Osbourne.

+Osbourne's television work includes hosting Project Catwalk (2007–2008) and Fashion Police (2010–2015), competing on the ninth season of Dancing with the Stars (2009), and judging on Project Runway Junior (2015–2017) and Australia's Got Talent (2016).
 She played the voice role of Hildy Gloom in the Disney XD animated series The 7D (2014–2016).

 As a singer, Osbourne has released two studio albums: Shut Up (2002) and Sleeping in the Nothing (2005).
 In 2003, she collaborated with her father Ozzy (Osbourne) on the single "Changes" (a Black Sabbath song) which reached number one on the UK Singles Chart.

 Early life

-Kelly Michelle Lee Osbourne was born at Portland Hospital in Westminster, London.
+Kelly Michelle Lee Osbourne was born on 27 October 1984 at Portland Hospital in Westminster, London, to Sharon Osbourne (née Levy) and Ozzy Osbourne.
 She has an older sister, Aimee, and a younger brother, Jack.
-From Ozzy's first marriage, she also has two half-siblings: Jessica Hobbs and Louis John Osbourne.
+From Ozzy's first marriage, she also has two half-siblings.
 She had an unofficially "adopted" brother, Robert Marcato, whom Sharon and Ozzy took in after Marcato's mother died.
-Kelly grew up travelling with her father on tour.
-She lived in more than 20 homes in both the US and the UK.
-Her maternal grandfather was Don Arden (Harry Levy), an English music manager.
+Osbourne spent much of her childhood travelling with her father on tour and lived in more than 20 homes across both the United Kingdom and the United States.
+Her maternal grandfather was Don Arden (born Harry Levy), an English music manager.
 Her mother is of Irish and Jewish descent.

-Osbourne attended private schools in England including Pipers Corner School.
+Osbourne attended several private schools in England, including Pipers Corner School.